Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

 This means that clients which might want to dynamically discover such encrypted services, and where users are willing to trust such services, are not able to do so.
-At the time of writing, efforts to provide standardized signalling mechanisms to discover the services offered by local resolvers are in progress [@I-D.ietf-dnsop-resolver-information].
-Note that an increasing numbers of ISPs are deploying encrypted DNS and publishing DNS privacy polices, for example see the Encrypted DNS Deployment Initiative [EDDI].
+At the time of writing, efforts to provide standardized signaling mechanisms to discover the services offered by local resolvers are in progress [@I-D.ietf-dnsop-resolver-information].
+Note that an increasing numbers of ISPs are deploying encrypted DNS and publishing DNS privacy polices, for example see the Encrypted DNS Deployment Initiative [@EDDI].

 ##### Application-specific Resolver Selection

   An increasing number of applications are offering application-specific encrypted DNS resolution settings, rather than defaulting to using only the system resolver.
-A variety of heuristics and resolvers are available in different applications including hard-coded lists of recognised DoH/DoT servers.
+A variety of heuristics and resolvers are available in different applications including hard-coded lists of recognized DoH/DoT servers.

 Users will only be aware of and have the ability to control such settings if